EvanRPavone/EvanRPavone/README.md

 ## 🚀 Featured Projects

 - **🧠 AI Sidekick** – A custom desktop assistant using OpenAI, React, and local session management
-- **🕹️ Minecraft EC2 Control Panel** – Python GUI app that manages AWS, SSH, and RCON with real-time logs
+- **🕹️ EC2 Control Panel** – Python GUI app that manages AWS, SSH, and RCON with real-time logs
 - **📊 Dynamic Portfolio Site** – A full-stack personal site that pulls content from Google Sheets via API

 ---